Recent Blog Posts

 4. Make sauces, dressings, and jarred foods ahead of time.

-This falls into a meal prep category, but still worth calling out as a separate point.
+This falls into a meal prep category, but still worth calling out as a separate point becuase it drastically will save time in the kitchen.
 It takes very little time and resources to stew and store your own tomatoes, cabbage, fruit, etc. for a fast version of a gourmet recipe.
 If possible, purchase and prep all the fruit/veggies so that when it comes to making this delicious bolognese sauce, you have perfect tomatoes already on hand.
 Dressings and sauces can last 21 days in the fridge.
 Love balsamic?
 Make yours in a mason jar and have it for the whole week.

 5. Clean up as you go.